vjoel/tupelo/doc/faq.md

   Before the `t1.commit`, there is no synchronization.
 So both t1 axnd t2 were able to take the tuple [3], but only in the context of preparing the transactions.

   Typically, there is one transaction at a time per thread, unlike in the above example.
 Tupelo supports multiple client threads per process.
-The client threads interact with a single worker thread that manages the local subspaces and the communication with the message sequencer.
+The client threads interact (via queues) with a single worker thread that manages the local subspaces and the communication with the message sequencer.

   After #commit, the transaction executes on all clients that subscribe to the affected subspaces, resulting (deterministically, the same for all clients) in either success or failure.
 These executions are performed by the worker thread in each client in (deterministic) linear order based on the tick.
 In this phase, there is no synchronization among proceses or threads, except that, within a process, a client thread that is waiting for a template match (#read or #take) will be notified by the worker thread when the match arrives (or immediately if the match already exists).
 For example: